chau-phan94/AICoworkers/README.md

 This project is licensed under the MIT License – see the [LICENSE](../LICENSE) file for details.

 ## 🙋‍♂️ Contact
-Created by [Your Name].
-For questions, open an issue or email youremail@example.com.
+Created by [Chau Phan].
+For questions, open an issue or email chau.phan@navercorp.com.

 ---